Ted Hayward

-Edward Henry Hayward (26 September 1924 – 28 October 2022) was an England international lawn bowler.
+Edward "Ted" Henry Hayward (26 September 1924 – 28 October 2022) was an England international lawn bowler.

 Life and career

 Hayward was born in London on 26 September 1924.
 A works foreman by trade, he first played bowls in Hyde Park during 1961 before becoming the Middlesex champion.
 His brothers Stan and George were both significant bowlers.
 Originally he bowled for Maida Vale BC before joining Paddington BC in 1966.
 He made his international debut for England in 1967.

 Hayward won a gold medal in the fours with Norman King, Cliff Stroud and Peter Line at the 1972 World Outdoor Bowls Championship in Worthing.
 He competed in the fours event at the Lawn bowls at the 1974 British Commonwealth Games finishing in fifth place.

 In 1977, he joined Shadwell BC before moving to Century BC in Wembley, where he was working in a carburettor factory in Stanmore.
 At county level he played 84 times for Middlesex before moving to Sussex in 1988.